louisotieno2001/Feraj-Energy-Limited/docs/deployment/SUPABASE_SETUP.md

   ON public.installation_requests FOR INSERT
   WITH CHECK (auth.uid() = user_id);

-CREATE POLICY "Admins and installers can view requests" ON public.installation_requests FOR SELECT
+CREATE POLICY "Admins and employees can view requests" ON public.installation_requests FOR SELECT
   USING (
     EXISTS (
       SELECT 1 FROM public.profiles
-      WHERE id = auth.uid() AND role IN ('admin', 'installer') )
+      WHERE id = auth.uid() AND role IN ('admin', 'co_admin', 'employee') )
   );